Accounting guide

 FAQ

-Questions accounting buyers usually ask
+Questions accounting firms usually ask

 What is the best accounting client portal software?

-Why is Matter on this shortlist if it is not a full accounting suite?
+Why is Matter on this shortlist?

-Look at the client experience itself, how requests and uploads stay tied to the engagement, how the staff view works, and whether the portal actually reduces follow-up instead of just collecting files.
+Review the client experience itself, how requests and uploads stay tied to the engagement, how the staff view works, and whether the portal actually reduces follow-up instead of just collecting files.